aplteam/Cider/docs/Cider-User-Guide.md

 I> Note that in this document names stemming from the Cider configuration file are shown `like this`.

 Note that a Cider project may or may not contain a single Tatin package.
 It is **_not_** designed to keep multiple packages.
-Of course a project can have multiple Tatin packages as dependencies, that is a different matter.
+Of course, a project can have multiple Tatin packages as dependencies, that is a different matter.

 A> ### Additional features
 A>